timbmg/parteipapagei/about.md

 <a name="refRR"></a>[4] Cormack, Gordon V., Charles LA Clarke, and Stefan Buettcher. ["Reciprocal rank fusion outperforms condorcet and individual rank learning methods."](https://dl.acm.org/doi/pdf/10.1145/1571941.1572114) Proceedings of the 32nd international ACM SIGIR conference on Research and development in information retrieval.
 2009.

 <a name="refGemini"></a>[5] Team, Gemini, et al. ["Gemini: a family of highly capable multimodal models."](https://arxiv.org/pdf/2312.11805) arXiv preprint arXiv:2312.11805 (2023).

+<a name="refBias"></a>[6] Yejin Bang, Delong Chen, Nayeon Lee, Pascale Fung. ["Measuring Political Bias in Large Language Models: What Is Said and How It Is Said"](https://aclanthology.org/2024.acl-long.600/) Annual Meeting of the Association for Computational Linguistics.
+2024.